zikichombo/sio/libsio/rb.md

 being filled or coordinated with the hardware or lower level API.

 Depending on the implemented mechanism, the size of the underlying ring buffer may vary and effect latency.
+For example, for double buffering, the size of the underlying ringbuffer would would be 2 times the size of `d`.
+In a less synchronized context, the size might be 3 times the size of `d` so that one buffer may be in transit while both sides treats the other 2 buffers in parallel.

 # Design characteristics: